EBensalt/PingPongBattle/README.md

-# ft_transcendence
+# PingPongBattle

-ft_transcendence is a project aimed at creating a multiplayer online pong game platform with a focus on real-time gameplay.
+PingPongBattle is a project aimed at creating a multiplayer online pong game platform with a focus on real-time gameplay.
 The project is the last of the 42 school common core projects.

 ## Features